muhammadshahalc/Medical_Report_Data_Extraction_Project/README.md

 * Powered by **Groq API (LLaMA 3)** for smart and fast suggestions.
 * Generate **personalized remedies** and lifestyle tips based on diagnosis.
 * Export remedies to **CSV** for easy sharing and tracking.

 ---

-Want me to also tweak your **Data Visualization** section to mention Groq (if it’s being used there too), so everything looks consistent in the README?

----